koffielyder/TournamentMaker/README.md

 Tournament maker is currently in alpha, and not hosted anywhere.
 Our deadline is 7-7-2015.

-The program is created in Laravel with Bootstrap.
+The program is created in Laravel.